preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/index.rst

 Publishing App settings
 *************************
-Settings for the Publishing App is done in the Settings menu when working with pages, see: :doc:`Publishing App Settings </pages/page-settings/index>`
+Settings for a Publishing App is done in the Settings menu when working with pages, see: :doc:`Publishing App Settings </pages/page-settings/index>`

 Pending Approval
 *****************